Chris1221/eghop_270720/README.md

-# eghop_250720
+# EGHOP Talk

-Talk given at the EGHOP summer journal club
+Talk given at the EGHOP summer journal club.